CognitiveScale/fabric-ops/README.md

 # GitOps Tool for Fabric
-This tool is to support deploying Cortex assets in automated CI/CD pipeline.
+This tool is to support deploying Cortex assets in an automated CI/CD pipeline.

 More details can be found in the document https://docs.google.com/document/d/13bP7agrn3RpcWMutc5WbpV_Cusalg2ejTpx17ecudFY/edit#heading=h.q117vxrv0r3w